robinandeer/robinandeer.github.io/source/blog/2016-08-26-day-of-containers.html.md

 ![Day of Containers intro](/assets/img/day-of-containers-intro.jpg)

 > If you are naming your servers, you are doing it wrong.
 Don't treat your servers as pets!
 Treat them more like cattle.
-I'm sorry to say but if one cow gets sick - you kill it for the good of the flock.
+I'm sorry to say but if one cow gets sick - you kill it for the good of the flock. -- [@vfarcic][vfarcic]

-This is how we will build systems in the future.
+This might be how we will build systems in the future.
 You will have a swarm (🐝🐝🐝) of servers that act as a pool of resources to be allocated.
 How software is installed and where services are run in the cluster won't be your concern.
 One node can be shut down and replaced with another.
 One service can easily be scaled up and down to match demand.

 Last week, [**Day of Containers**][doc] brought prominent speakers from companies like Cloudbees (Jenkins) and Google to Stockholm to talk about the latest in the World of Docker and containers in general.
 The main topic was how to orchestrate systems with multiple servers and services using various orchestration tools.